1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsInclusive Higher Education Grant Program is sponsored by Maine Department of Education.
-Grants to expand and strengthen postsecondary education options for students with intellectual disabilities, developmental disabilities, and autism spectrum disorder.
+Supports institutions in developing inclusive postsecondary programs for students with intellectual disabilities, developmental disabilities, and autism spectrum disorder.

 Get alerted about grants like this